Dasymalla chorisepala: Description

 Dasymalla terminalis is a rigid shrub which grows to a height of 0.9 m with its branches densely covered with short, ash-coloured hairs.
 The younger branches and leaves are covered with a more yellowish layer of hairs.
 The leaves are egg-shaped, 7-15 mm long, 3-5.5 cm wide, with those near the ends of the branches crowded together.

 The flowers are white and arranged in upper leaf axils in groups of up to three on a stalk 3-5 mm long and covered with short hairs.
 The flowers are surrounded by leafy bracts and bracteoles which are covered with glandular hairs, especially on their edges.
 The five sepals are 4-7 mm long, linear in shape with hairy margins and joined to form a short tube near the base.
 The five petals are joined to form a tube 6-8 mm long and mostly glabrous except for a dense hairy ring inside the tube, below the stamens.
 There are five lobes on the end of the petal tube, the lower one elliptic to almost round in shape and slightly larger than the other four lobes.

 Taxonomy and naming

 This species was first formally described in 1979 by Ahmad Abid Munir who gave it the name Pityrodia chorisepala and published the description in Journal of the Adelaide Botanic Garden.
 In 2011, Barry Conn, Murray Henwood and Nicola Streiber resurrected the genus Dasymalla and transferred this species to it as Dasymalla chorisepala.
-The specific epithet (chorisepala) is derived from the derived from Greek words meaning "separate" and "sepalled".
+The specific epithet (chorisepala) is derived from Greek words meaning "separate" and "sepalled".